 - He is the patron saint of tinners.
 Tin miners believed that he showed their ancestors the alchemy of smelting tin and so he is the source of much Cornish wealth and heritage.

-- He gave us place names that no outsider can pronounce – Perranzabuloe, Perranarworthal, Perranuthnoe.
+- He gave us place names that so many struggle to can pronounce – Perranzabuloe, Perranarworthal, Perranuthnoe.

 - His association with tin gives us the black and white colours of our national flag.

-- Celebrating his saint day provides us with another reason to take pride in our unique national identity.
+- Celebrating his saint day gives us one more reason/excuse to take pride in our unique national identity.

-- The story of St Piran brings people together and allows us to celebrate our wacky traditions uninhibited.
+- The story of St Piran brings people together and allows us to celebrate our, sometimes wacky, traditions with uninhibited joy and pride.

 - He is so special we have even named a crab after him, the St Piran’s Crab, also known as Clibanarius erythropus, is a small hermit crab (hermit. . . get it!) that is found on the south Cornwall coast.